renpy/renpy/sphinx/source/screens.rst

     from interacting with displayables below it, except for the default keymap.

+`sensitive`
+    An expression that determines whether the screen is sensitive or not.
+    This expression is evaluated at least once per interaction.

 `tag`
     Parsed as a name, not an expression.
 This specifies a tag associated with this screen.
 Showing a screen replaces other